jessica-chu/ww-exercise/README.md

 ## Usage
 * Files in the directory `src` include coding exercise questions 1 and 3.
-* Question 2 is the directory `ww-test`.
+* Question 2 is located in the directory `ww-test`.
+I used ChromeDriver for this exercise.
 To run each test file separately.
 For example:

 ```bash
 mvn -Dtest=AboutUsTest test